-The Property Owners Association was established in 1932 & incorporated on May 14, 1936.
-The aims of the Association at the time were to perform the following functions:
+The Cape May Beach Property Owners Association was established in 1932 & incorporated on May 14, 1936.
+The aims of this Association at the time were to perform the following functions:

-- To own, maintain, improve, beautify and keep the beaches & parks of Cape May Beach N.J.
+- To own, maintain, improve, beautify and keep the beaches & parks of Cape May Beach NJ.
+For the enjoyment of all.

-- To work in group strength with the Township for such things as road repair, police protection, & other such matters that our members may feel attention should be given for the betterment of the community.
+- To work in group strength with Lower Township for such things as road repairs, police protection, local events, upgrade projects & other such matters that our members may feel attention should be given for the betterment of the area community.

 Over the years tides & storms had reduced & reconfigured the coast line losing much of Town Bank to under the bay water.
 In the “Storm of 62,” big cuts in the dunes & beach prompted the U.S. Army Corps of Engineers to install rock “groins” (jetties) to help and reverse losing the dunes & beaches.
 After that storm, builders & corporations purchased many more land parcels for development (North Cape May area) and purchased NCM beach area also.
 Our POA remained sole owners of our roughly 13 blocks of beach/dunes.

 From the organized beginning, past & recent Presidents of this Association held their beliefs very strong and didn’t waiver from the 1933 Deed/Credo stating “Maintain our clubhouse for civic work, friendship, fund raising, social events, & camaraderie.
 Maintain our beaches for the enjoyment of all.”
 The POA members were first restricted to the Town Bank & Cape May Beach neighborhoods, but as times went by borders grew, searching for good members including adding all of the Lower Twp. area.
 Today, POA Social Members with internet, live worldwide.